christy313/javascript30/exercises/12 - Key Sequence Detection/note.md

 ### Summary

-Creating a Konami Code easter egg with vanilla JS.
+Creating a Konami Code easter egg with vanilla JS when entering the secret keys it will trigger some events.

 ### Practice

-#### 1. Listening to the `e.key` to detect the key down event
+#### 1. Listening to the `e.key` to detect the `keyup` event

-#### 2. Counting from the end back to forth
+#### 2. Counting the characters back to front

-If I start from the first character, it will always detect from the start and be limited to the six characters I set.
+If I start from the first character, it will always detect from the start and be limited to the six characters I enter.

 However, if I start from the end, it will detect the character change and check if the string match our setting.

-### Future Improvement

 ### Reference